Mad Thinker: Fictional character biography

-After escaping from S.H.I.E.L.D. custody, Mad Thinker became obsessed with Mister Fantastic's whereabouts, as he has not returned to Earth-616.
+After escaping from S.H.I.E.L.D. custody, Mad Thinker becomes obsessed with Mister Fantastic's whereabouts, as he has not returned to Earth-616.
 Misinterpreting Mister Fantastic's absence, Mad Thinker thinks that Mister Fantastic wants Mad Thinker to succeed him and the Fantastic Four.
-While styling his hair after Mister Fantastic and calling himself by that name, Mad Thinker hired three people named Lumen, Goodfire, and Smash to make up his Fantastic Four and gives them powers similar to the Fantastic Four.
-He took his Fantastic Four to follow Human Torch and Thing on their multiverse travels to eliminate the old remnants of the Fantastic Four.
+Mad Thinker hires Lumen, Goodfire, and Smash to make up his Fantastic Four and gives them powers similar to the Fantastic Four.
 Mad Thinker's Fantastic Four confronts Human Torch and Thing in an unidentified reality.
-Despite Human Torch and Thing being powerless at the time, the two of them held their own against Mad Thinker's Fantastic Four until they escaped.
+Despite Human Torch and Thing being powerless at the time, they hold their own against Mad Thinker's Fantastic Four until they escape.